ttamsmas/Morth_Inventory_Tracking/README.md

 ## Technologies Used

 - MongoDB with Mongoose
-- CORs, Chalk, and Express Middleware
+- CORs, BCrypt, Passport, and Express Middleware
 - Javascript & JQuery

 ## Unsolved Problems